Plan According To Sunlight

 From A Seed – What To Plant

 Growing from a seed is one of the coolest things on earth.
 There’s a certain type of joy that pops up as soon as the seedling sticks its head out of the growing medium.
 If you are keen on growing flowers, look for plants that will thrive in low light.
 Primrose, Forget-Me-Not and Lily of the Valley are all winners in this field.
 If you’re more into growing for sustenance, then keep in mind that a kitchen windowsill is a perfect spot for herbs.
-Quintessence such as basil, parsley, mint, sage and rosemary are very easy to grow and maintain.
+Basil, parsley, mint, sage and rosemary are very easy to grow and maintain.
 When buying seeds, check the back of each packet for more information about how much sunlight each plant needs.
 Perhaps grow some strawberries.
 The plants can be used as decoration as well.

 What To Plant In

 Pretty much anything that can hold liquid can be used… well, except for upcycled bottles of detergent or the like.
 The bottom of two litre soft drink bottles can be cut off and used.
 But, remember that the exterior will need to be spray painted or covered to stop light from shining on to the growing medium.
 This trick is to prevent mould and algae from growing in between the crevices on the inside of the container.
 Old yoghurt containers may be used as well – just wash the plastic well enough because potting soil and stale dairy don’t mix.